-(i) For Undergraduate Studio course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design.
+(i) For Undergraduate Studio course offer ings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design.

-(ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Engineering, and in the Department of Mathematics and Science and in the Department of Nutrition and Dietetics.
+(ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the Schools of Science, Engineering, Professional Studies, and the Graduate School of Library and Information Science.